About Our Weather Station and Website

 The Current Conditions page shown full screen on a desktop display

-The home page shows cards with the current conditions (by default these are updated every five minutes, however you can turn this off using the switch under the logo) along with min, max and averages for the day.
+The home page shows a hyperlocal forecast for the next three hours (see Local Forecast below), and cards with the current conditions (by default these are updated every five minutes, however you can turn this off using the switch under the logo) along with min, max and averages for the day.
 Below the cards is a pressure and wind map with a five day forecast for Lerwick, provided by Windy and the European Centre for Medium Range Weather Forecast (ECMWF).
 Below that is an animated satellite map provided by Eumetsat via Meteoblue.
-On the right (or below the satellite map on mobile devices) the interactive charts show observations for the last 24 hours.
+On the right (or below the satellite map on mobile or small screen devices) the interactive charts show observations for the last 24 hours.

 Using the menu links you can find observations for yesterday, the current week, the current month and the current year.
-You will also find reports organised by year then month, a statistics page showing monthly highs, lows and averages along with all time highs and lows, and the ephemeris page which displays sun and moon phases, major planets, the tide times for Lerwick Harbour, and a sun path diagram to determine the azimuth and zenith of the sun at 60°N (sunpath diagram courtesy of Jaloxa).
+You will also find reports organised by year then month, a statistics page showing monthly highs, lows and averages along with all time highs and lows, and the almanac page which displays sun and moon phases, major planets, the tide times for Lerwick Harbour, an aurora forecast (courtesy of NOAA), and - new for 2026 - a live sun path diagram that displays the azimuth and altitude of the sun in Lerwick or your location (note that this requires browser location services to be enabled and that you grant the page access your location).
+It can also display the moon path, and you can download the diagram as a PNG or SVG file.

 Using the Interactive Charts